-- 70.74.
-For information on sampling, see subsection IV.E.1 of the general technical guidelines.
-It should be noted that the presence of PCB, HCB, PeCB, or HCBPCN in a sample does not necessarily imply that the POP has been formed unintentionally.
-Only in the case of PCDD/PCDF can all concentrations be assumed to have been unintentionally formed. - 71.75.
-Standard sampling procedures should be established and agreed upon before the start of the sampling campaign (both matrix- and POP-specific). - 72.76.
-The types of matrices that are typically sampled for unintentionally generated PCDD, PCDF, HCB, PCB or PCD, or PCN include: - (a) Chemicals and pesticides that contain chlorine or whose synthesis process involved the use of chlorine, especially chlorophenol and its derivatives and other chlorinated aromatic compounds; - (b) Consumer goods known to be contaminated with PCDD or PCDF and in which PCB, HCB, and PeCB or PCN may be present, such as chemically bleached paper, textiles and relative products/articles produced using PFN; - (c) Stack emissions; these are typically analysed for PCDD/PCDF only; occasionally for dioxin-like PCB.
+- 74. For information on sampling, see subsection IV.E.1 of the General technical guidelines.
+It should be noted that the presence of PCB, HCB, PeCB, or PCN in a sample does not necessarily imply that the POP has been formed unintentionally.
+Only in the case of PCDD/PCDF can all concentrations be assumed to have been unintentionally formed. - 75.
+Standard sampling procedures should be established and agreed upon before the start of the sampling campaign (both matrix- and POP-specific). - 76.
+The types of matrices that are typically sampled for unintentionally generated PCDD, PCDF, HCB, PCB, PeCB, or PCN include: - (a) Chemicals and pesticides that contain chlorine or whose synthesis process involved the use of chlorine, especially chlorophenol and its derivatives and other chlorinated aromatic compounds; - (b) Consumer goods known to be contaminated with PCDD or PCDF and in which PCB, HCB, PeCB or PCN may be present, such as chemically bleached paper, textiles or leather; products/articles produced using PFN; - (c) Stack emissions; these are typically analysed for PCDD/PCDF only; occasionally for dioxin-like PCB.
 Commonly used sampling methods include European standard 1948, EPA TO9.
-Indicator PCB, HCB, and PeCB or PCN are not regulated by any authority and there is no standard procedure for sampling.
+For each of the other unintentional POPs non-dioxin-like PCB, HCB, PeCB and PCN there are no such standard methods for sampling and analysis.